programmerraja/MyBlog/content/notes/2023/RabbitMQ.md

 ## Unack msg

 In RabbitMQ, messages are marked as **unacknowledged (unack)** when a consumer receives a message but hasn't sent an acknowledgment back to RabbitMQ yet.
 Unacknowledged messages remain in the queue and are not re-delivered to other consumers until they are either acknowledged or the connection with the consumer is closed.

+## Plugin

+Shovel Plugin  RabbitMQ plugin that unidirectionally moves messages from a source to a destination. rabbitmq
 ## Internal

 Protocol : AMQP